ConductionNL/nl-design-skeleton-gatsby/docs/index.md

-The commonground web gateway aims at providing an easy out of the box experience for developers, be it either in local development or production environments.
-It does that by providing a no nonsense api design to be the ajax engine under any modern progesive web app.
-But it could also be used the navigate the complexities of an microservice ecosystem form an application point of view or handle an omni-channel strategy.
+The NL Design Skeleton aims at providing an easy out-of-the-box experience for developers, be it either in local development or production environments.
+It can be statically built via Gatsby or combined with the [Commonground Gateway](https://github.com/ConductionNL/commonground-gateway "This is for API functionality").
+Details are in the Getting Started.

-Anyways, you can read the full sales pitch on the product page.
+Anyways, you can read the full sales pitch on the [product page]("link to be added").

-This however is the technical documentation where we can read a bit more about

-Features Roadmap Security Installation Design Decisions Contributing
+This, however, is the technical documentation.
+You can find the topics on the left for your perusal.